-In the previous article, I talked about our struggles with finding happiness.
-How two parts of our brain have to work together to make the right choices in life.
+In the previous article, I discussed our struggles with finding happiness and how two parts of our brain have to work together to make the right choices in life.

 However, these are all short-term gains; in a few hours, we feel hungry again, want something else or are disappointed in somebody’s behavior.
 So most of us will start to chase some other desire (and find it unsatisfactory once they fulfill it).
 It is actually amazing how we keep believing the fulfillment of our next desire will really-really-really make us happy.
 It is impossible to stay happy for long by trying to fulfill your desires: the list of desires is endless; nothing ever stays the same, and so your pleasure will fade away sooner than you think.

-In the next talk I’ll explain what bliss is and how to work on this instead of your desires.
+In the next article I will explain what bliss is and how to work on this instead of your desires.

-This is the second in a series of Dharma talksA public discourse on Buddhism by a Buddhist teacher about the core aspects of Zen.
+This is the second in a series of articles about the core aspects of Zen.
 Concepts like the search for happiness, the illusion of self and the need for compassion seem unrelated.
 However, by exploring these facets one by one I hope to show how they together form a beautiful and practical guide for life: the Zen philosophy.
-You can read the previous Dharma talkA public discourse on Buddhism by a Buddhist teacher here: http://zenbegin.net/ways/what-is-happiness/
+You can read the previous article here: http://zenbegin.net/what-is-happiness/